tesserae/apitess/mkdocs-site/docs/endpoints/multitexts-uuid.md

 |`"data"`|The JSON object received as request data payload.|
 |`"multiresults"`|A list of JSON objects describing multitext results found.|

-A JSON object in the `"mulitresults"` list of the successful response data payload contains the following keys:
+A JSON object in the `"multiresults"` list contains the following keys:

 |Key|Value|
 |---|---|